Otto Armstrong: Career

 Armstrong was a chairman of the Wapello County Ration Board.
 He was also a chairman of the Wapello County Soldiers Relief Commission for 20 years.

-Personal life
+Personal life and death

 Armstrong married Fairfield, Iowa native Katherine Casada in 1903, with whom he raised three children.
 Casada died in 1941; Armstrong married Clare Hale the following year.
 They farmed together near Ottumwa, Iowa.

 Armstrong died at the age of 80 in Fort Lauderdale, Florida on June 23, 1960.